fermyon/developer/content/cloud/cloud-command-reference.md

     -V, --version    Print version information

 SUBCOMMANDS:
-    delete     Delete a NoOps SQL database
+    delete     Delete a SQLite database
-    execute    Execute SQLite statements against a NoOps SQL database help       Print this message or the help of the given subcommand(s) list       List all NoOps SQL databases of a user
+    execute    Execute SQLite statements against a SQLite database help       Print this message or the help of the given subcommand(s) list       List all SQLite databases of a user
 ```

 {{ blockEnd }}